- Assistant Professor, Chemistry

 Eckel Hall 308

-Professor Jouraeva started teaching at Cazenovia College in fall of 2012.
-Prior to coming to Cazenovia, she taught a variety of chemistry courses at SUNY Oswego, Kutztown University, and Capital University, and worked as a technical director of an environmental testing lab.
+Dr. Venera Jouraeva started teaching at Cazenovia College in the fall of 2012.
+Prior to coming to Cazenovia, she taught a variety of chemistry courses at SUNY Oswego, Kutztown University, and Capital University, and worked as the technical director of an environmental testing lab.
 Dr. Jouraeva’s research focuses on developing new soil and water remediation methods.
-She is also interested in leading undergraduate and high school student research projects.
-In the last three years, 12 of her students presented their research work at various Science Olympiads, competitions, & conferences and won numerous awards.
+She is also interested in leading undergraduate and high school student research and in integrating humor and other innovative educational approaches and technologies into her classes.

 - Ph.D. and M.S., Environmental Science/Environmental Chemistry, SUNY-ESF, Syracuse, NY

-- 2. Presented by Shirley Peng, Advisor: Venera Jouraeva (SUNY Oswego).
-“Role of Iron in Degradation of Aromatic Polycyclic Hydrocarbons in Contaminated Soil Amended with Fishbone Apatite,” NERM 2012, Rochester, NY.
+- 6. “Role of Iron in Degradation of Aromatic Polycyclic Hydrocarbons in Contaminated Soil Amended with Fishbone Apatite,” Presented by Shirley Peng, Advisor: Venera Jouraeva (SUNY Oswego).
+NERM 2012, Rochester, NY, August 2012.

 - Worked as a Technical Director of Enalytic LLC, Environmental Testing Lab, East Syracuse, NY, 2007-2009.